mdn/browser-compat-data/docs/data-guidelines/index.md

 ## `"partial_implementation"` general usage guidelines

-**This guideline was added in August 2025.
+> ![NOTE]
-Feedback on this guideline is welcome.
+> This guideline was added in August 2025, and feedback is welcome.
-If you have questions or concerns about how to apply it, [file an issue](https://github.com/mdn/browser-compat-data/issues/new/choose).**
+> If you have questions or concerns about how to apply it, [file an issue](https://github.com/mdn/browser-compat-data/issues/new/choose).

 You must set `"partial_implementation": true` when all of the following conditions are met: